 The MA and the PhD in Music with a focus in Music Education are awarded by the Graduate College.
 The program is administered by the School of Music in cooperation with the College of Education.
 Application is made to the School of Music.
+The MA in Music Education is offered with or without a thesis.

 Applicants must meet the Admission Requirements of the Graduate College and the department offering the degree program (review the department's web site or the General Catalog for departmental requirements).